-Nigel holds a B.A. (first-class honours) degree from Southern Cross University where he received the University Medal in 2008.
+(PhD in Cultural Studies [ABD], GradCert in Higehr Education (Teaching and Learning) and BA (Hons.) from Southern Cross University, Australia).
+Professor for Introduction to International Development and Innovative Encounters with Nature and Knowledge in the Fall Semester and Social Entrepreneurship and Innovation for Sustainable Development in the Spring Semester.
 Nigel is an experienced university teacher (both online and face-to-face) and has project leadership expertise in effective assessment and feedback.
-He has been teaching in the Environmental Humanities for Southern Cross University and LIU Global College since 2008.
+He has been teaching in the Environmental Humanities and Creative Writing for Southern Cross University and LIU Global College since 2008.
 Nigel’s research interests revolve around theories of embodiment and subjectivity, the cultural controls on perception, especially as they involve food, and the ethics of eating.
 He has published several scholarly articles in academic journals and has presented his research at a number of national conferences.
-Nigel has been with the Australia Program as an adjunct since 2013.

-Marcelle is a mixed heritage Indigenous Australian woman of Biripi, Worimi, and Irish descent.
-She has 16 years’ experience teaching Indigenous Studies in Australian Universities.
-Marcelle graduated from the University of Technology, Sydney, in 2009 with a Master of Education in Indigenous Studies, and from Southern Cross University in 1995 with a B.A. in Contemporary Music.
+(PhD and MEd in Indigenous Studies from University of Technology, Sydney, and Bachelor of Contemporary Music from Southern Cross University).
+Professor of Australia’s First Peoples in the Fall Semester and Race, Power and Indigeneity in the Spring Semester.
+Marcelle is a mixed-heritage Indigenous Australian woman of Biripi, Worimi, and Irish descent.
+She has more than twenty years’ experience teaching Indigenous Studies in Australian Universities.
 Her research and professional activities have concentrated on defining and engaging Indigenous Australian philosophy in relation to pedagogical theory and praxis in past, present, and future contexts, and in engaging Indigenous Australian values in mainstream Australian social policy and practice.
 Specifically, her research pursuits focus on exploring critical Indigenous Studies pedagogical theory and practice in the vocational, higher education, and community adult education sectors.
-Marcelle has been with the Australia Program since 2012.